 The reality, as we see it, is that both biology and the world are evolutionary developmental, meaning that they are always both at the same time, depending on your perspective.
 As memetics scholar Tim Tyler points out, what scientists typically call evolution includes both merging and joining as well as branching and splitting.
 For examples of merging and joining in evolution, think of sexual union, endosymbiosis, and any presumably symbiotic emergence of multicellularity that was preceded by networks of protists.

 Evo devo theory would say these are all examples of evolutionary development.
-The branching parts, including the creation of sexes, and the different varieties of prokaryotic cells (which set up the likelihood of eukaryotes developing via endosymbiosis), and the variety of types of protist networks must be driven on every living planet by evolutionary and divergence processes.
+The branching parts, including the creation of sexes, and the different varieties of prokaryotic cells (which set up the likelihood of eukaryotes developing via endosymbiosis), and the variety of types of protist networks must be driven on every living planet by increasingly unpredictable (in form and function) evolutionary divergence processes.
 At the same time, the fact that only two genders contribute genetic material to all known species on Earth may be a developmental optimum, arrived at via evolutionary search but locked in everywhere, once found, due to its value.
 We do see sterile “third genders” in social insects (bees, ants, etc.), but that too may turn out to be a developmental optimum for such collective organisms.
-Likewise, endosymbiosis seems primarily developmental, as it offers vastly more dense and powerful bioenergetics for single-celled eukaryotic top predators like Paramecium and that greater energy production allowed more complex functionality to emerge in early amoeboid eukaryotes.
+Endosymbiosis also seems likely to be primarily developmental (a predictable, inevitable advance for leading organisms), as it offers vastly denser and more powerful bioenergetics for single-celled eukaryotic top predators like Paramecium.
+That greater energy-production density in turn allowed more complex functionality to emerge in early amoeboid eukaryotes.
 Endosymbiosis also allows the emergence of multicellularity.
 Certain types of multicellularity, in turn also seem primarily developmental (convergent, predictable) in universal terms, as they allow local niche dominance for these inevitably larger organisms, via both physical and informational (intelligence) strategies.

 Likewise, all developmental processes involve branching and splitting as well as merging and joining.
 Consider the way cells divide, differentiate, fan out, and compete during tissue and organ development.
 But again, evo devo theory would call those branching processes a regulated form of evolution, just as genetic recombination during fertilization is a regulated form of gene reassortment (evolutionary search).
 The cyclically predictable merging and joining parts are development.
 Clearly, in developmental biology and psychology, when we know a process takes us to a predictable endpoint, even though it also uses a variety of evolutionary processes to get there, we are comfortable saying that development is the primary process involved.
 Likewise, in traditional evolutionary biology, when we are modeling things like genetic drift using stochastic models, and seeing diversification and experiment, we are comfortable saying that evolution is the primary process involved, even though several aspects of that diversification are predictable.
 We can label these two fields “evolutionary biology” and “developmental biology” and see that they are both primarily different yet also inevitably overlapping fields of study.